enter-haken/blog/notes/sandcastle.markdown

         }
     }

-For this example the customer has a `CustomerNumber`.
+For this example the `Customer` has a `CustomerNumber`.
 Customer related stuff can be added here, if needed.
+Every thing else is derived from the base class `Person`.
+The [result][customerDoc] looks promising.

-The simplest class for doing CRUD operation on a customer for a file system is just a empty subclass of `Crud<T>`.
+The simplest class for doing CRUD operation on a `Customer` for a file system is just a empty subclass of `Crud<T>`.

     using SandcastleTest.Generic.POCO;